awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 If you've added the CoreDNS Amazon EKS add\-on to your 1\.18 or later cluster, you can manage it using the procedures in the [Updating the CoreDNS Amazon EKS add\-on](#updating-coredns-eks-add-on) and [Removing the CoreDNS Amazon EKS add\-on](#removing-coredns-eks-add-on) sections\.
 For more information about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.

 If you have not added the CoreDNS Amazon EKS add\-on, the add\-on is still running on your cluster\.
-You can manually update the CoreDNS add\-on using the procedure in the [Updating the CoreDNS add\-on](#updating-coredns-add-on) section\.
+You can manually update the CoreDNS add\-on using the procedure in the [Updating the CoreDNS add\-on manually](#updating-coredns-add-on) section\.

 ## Adding the CoreDNS Amazon EKS add\-on<a name="adding-coredns-eks-add-on"></a>